 In addition, the following can be push published, but when these types of objects are pushed, the objects on the sending server and Endpoint are synchronized.
 This means that all objects of the specified type are pushed to the Endpoint, and all objects which exist on the Endpoint that do not also exist on the sending server will be removed from the Endpoint.

 The following dotCMS objects cannot be pushed and will need to be manually added to Dynamic Endpoints as needed:

 - Roles and Permissions

-- Note: If you push user accounts, those accounts are pushed to the receiving server without any permissions assigned, and you must manually assign roles and permissions to the user accounts after they have been pushed to the receiving server.
+- Note: If you push user accounts, those accounts are pushed to the Dynamic Endpoint without any permissions assigned, and you must manually assign Roles and permissions to the user accounts after they have been pushed to the Endpoint.